 - grassroots fundraising for non-profit board members

-Cost to participate: Each participant is responsible for a $225 non-refundable program registration fee (upon acceptance to the program).
-Breakfast and lunch and all reading materials are included.
-For nurses who live more than 75 miles from Allentown, PA may qualify for a travel stipend to cover hotel expenses.
-The program registration fee may either be paid by the program participant or their employer.
+Breakfast and lunch and all reading materials are provided at no cost.
+Nurses who live more than 75 miles from Allentown, PA may qualify for a travel stipend to cover hotel expenses.

 Eligibility: We are seeking cohort members who are BSN, MSN, CRNP as well as motivated and ambitious nursing students.
 LPN's and CNA's will be considered if they are planning to pursue their RN in the near future.
 Program participants should live or work in Pennsylvania.
 Participants must be available on all three cohort meeting days in order to participate.

-How to apply: Applications will be accepted through February 15th and decisions will be made by February 28th.
-Please send a resume, letter of interest, and one professional or academic nursing reference in one PDF document to firstname.lastname@example.org.
+How to apply: Applications will be considered on a rolling admissions basis.
+Please send a resume, letter of interest, and one professional or academic nursing reference in one PDF document to email@example.com.

 - Sigfried Aragona, BSN, RN, AIDS Resource (Williamsport)